MoeinT/AZ-104/README.md

 This resources represents a virtual network in Azure, which is a logical isolated network in which Azure services are deployed.
 Vnets allow your Azure Services to securely communicate with one another, the internet, and on-premise networks.
 When defining a VNet, we need to specify an ip address space, which is a range of ip addresses available to resources within the Vnet.

 ## IP address space
-An IP address is 32-bit number represented as numbers in a human-readable way.
+An IP address is a 32-bit number represented in a human-readable way.
 An IP address consists of a network and a host portion.
 The network portion of an IP address helps identify which network a device belongs to; so all devices within a subnet have the same network portion; the host portion helps to identify the device within a network.

 ### Subnet mask
 A subnet mask determines the boundary between the network and host portions of an IP address.
 So, by comparing a subnet mask with the IP address, we can figure out the portion of the IP address that belongs to the network, and the portion that belongs to the host.
 With this knowledge, we can then figure out the number of possible hosts (IP addresses) within this network.
 As an exmple, consider the IP address ```192.168.1.1``` with the subnet mask of ```255.255.255.0```.